blender-visual-investigation/knowledge-base/docs/blender/working-with-blender/ui.md

 - Ignoring the active object vs selected objects
 - Applying transformations in Object Mode vs Edit Mode

+---

 ## Next Steps

 Practice these exercises until they become second nature.
 Speed and precision come with repetition.
+Use the template file above to have a pre-configured workspace to experiment with.